biocommons/anyvar/README.md

-# *AnyVar* - lightweight, portable variation storage and retrieval
+# *AnyVar* - lightweight and portable variation storage and retrieval

 AnyVar enables **registration**, **lookup**, and **search** of genetic variants across a distributed genomic resource network.
 Its goals are to: